-- Busy times ahead: Oftentimes, the contingency recruiter sends out your resume again and again and again.
+Oftentimes, the contingency recruiter sends out your resume again and again and again.
 If your resume is attractive, this could mean busy times – phone interviews and face-to-face ones too.
 While interviews can be nerve-wracking, try using them as a means of honing your communication and sales skills.
 If one interview doesn’t work out, figure out what went wrong (if anything) and refine it for the next interview.

 But think of it like this – even if you don’t fit the position for which you were originally interviewing, you could be placed in a different position within that company.
 Or, you might be able to use some of your interviewers for networking, which eventually could lead to the right opportunity.
 At the very least, you can learn from the interview experience.
-Ultimately, you define what success is.

 Headhunter, talent seeker, scout, or contingency recruiter.
-Whatever you call it and however you slice it, and although you won’t want to rely on them as your only possible path to a new job, these people can be very helpful in helping you land that next job.
+Whatever you call it and however you slice it, and although you won’t want to rely on them as your only possible path to a new job, these professionals can be very helpful in helping you land that next job.